Abu Taher (banker)

 AKM Abu Taher (c.
 1932 – 23 September 2004) was an industrialist and politician in Bangladesh.
-Taher was a founding member, Sponsor Director, and Chairman of the first private bank in Bangladesh fully owned by Bangladeshi entrepreneurs, National Bank Ltd, as well as a founding director of Al Arafah bank Ltd. He was also a chairman and managing director of Beco group of Industries, Purbachal Drillers Ltd, and Founder Director of Pragati Insurance Ltd and Pragati Life Insurance Ltd. He was also a social worker and philanthropist.
-He served in the Jatiya Sangsad, the national parliament of Bangladesh, as a Bangladesh Nationalist Party member for Comilla-7 (Barura).
+Taher was a founding member, sponsor director, and chairman of the first private bank in Bangladesh fully owned by Bangladeshi entrepreneurs, National Bank Ltd, as well as a founding director of Al Arafah Bank Ltd. He was also a chairman and managing director of Beco Group of Industries, Purbachal Drillers Ltd, and founder director of Pragati Insurance Ltd and Pragati Life Insurance Ltd. He was also a social worker and philanthropist.

+Taher served in the Jatiya Sangsad, the national parliament of Bangladesh, as a Bangladesh Nationalist Party member representing the Comilla-7 (Barura) constituency from 2001 until his death in office.